b3ll/Pseudo3DTouch/README.md

 Definitely not prime for shipping I wrote it just for demo purposes, but it's fun to mess with.
 Use it to get a feel for how 3D touch will be! :D

-Was built for my presentation at [NSSpain 2015](http://www.nsspain.com), so be sure to check out my talk when it's posted! :D
+Was built for my presentation at [NSSpain 2015](http://www.nsspain.com), so be sure to check out my talk [here](https://vimeo.com/145048167)! :D

 Also, it's not super amazingly accurate, but it gets the job done.
 Helps sometimes to change the angle of your thumb or finger when pressing harder.